Grit For College Students

 Discover The Characteristics Of Grit based on the scholarship of James, Galton, Aristotle, and Duckworth.

-Experience The Key To Lifetime Happiness to avoid getting caught in “The Gap”.
+Learn The Cycle of Emotional Change to avoid getting caught in “The Valley of Despair.”

 Develop a Community Culture Of Support to nurture personal & communal persistence.

 AUDIENCE: First year students, New Student Orientation, Transfer Students, Returning Adult Students

 DATES: August for New Student Orientation, June-July Summer Orientation, Jan/Feb Start of New Year